mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 you're itching for reason.

 ## 4.4.
 Write consistent API definitions
-Now that we have consistent naming that easily identifies type and formatting that makes the code easy to read, creating in-line API documentation is simple and recommended.
+Now that we have consistent named-by-type variables and better formatting, we can easily read the code to create in-line API documentation.
 Using the guide from the code standard we get the following:

 ```js
   // BEGIN utility method /repeatFn/